alexandruvalentin/Citizfied/TEST.md

 ## Encountered Issues
-  - Testing has been done frequently while building this application.
-While there were many encountered issues and bugs along the way, most of them were fixed quickly.
+Tests have been carried frequently along the building process of this application.
+While there were many encountered issues and bugs reported, most of them weren't found to take a great deal of time fixing.
+Issue worth mentioning:
+  - Accessing the absolute URL of an internal route:
+    - **FIXED** by using ```__external=True``` according to the [Flask documentation](https://flask.palletsprojects.com/en/2.0.x/api/) :heavy_check_mark:

 ## Testing User Stories
   - ## As a user I need:
     - to navigate through your website quickly and efficiently